-The Conservative group continued its agreement with the Minority Opposition Groups in 2021/22.
-Following the sad death of Councillor David Greenhalgh (Conservative), Councillor Martyn Cox (Conservative) became the Leader with Councillor Hilary Fairclough (Conservative), Deputy Leader.
+The Conservative group continued its agreement with the Minority Opposition Groups in 2022/23.
+Councillor Martyn Cox (Conservative) is the Leader with Councillor Hilary Fairclough (Conservative), Deputy Leader.

 The Borough is divided into 20 wards, each of which elects three Councillors.
 Each Councillor is elected for up to four years.
-The makeup of the Council as at 31st March 2022 was;
+The makeup of the Council as at 31st March 2023 was;

-Conservative 22
+Conservative 25

-Labour 17
+Labour 19

 LibDem 5

-Farnworth and Kearsley First 4
+Farnworth and Kearsley First 3

 Horwich and Blackrod First Independents 2

-The Bolton Independent Group 2
+One Kearsley 2

-Crompton Independents 2
+The Bolton Independent Group 1

-Independents 4
+Crompton Independents 1

-One Kearsley 1
+Little Lever and Darcy Lever First 1

-Bolton for Change 1
+Independents 1

-- 60
+60